pvoelker/JBQQuizMe/README.md

 ### MacOS (Catalyst)

 - This needs to be run on a MacOS system
+- At this time this will generate an **unsigned** package (.pkg) file

-dotnet publish -f net6.0-maccatalyst -c Release
+dotnet publish -f net6.0-maccatalyst -c Release /p:CreatePackage=true

 ## Credits